cldellow/datasette-scraper/README.md

 ~100K pages per crawl is the sweet spot.

 - Opinionated yet extensible
-  - Many useful things are possible out-of-the-box, or write your own pluggy hooks to go further
+  - Some useful tasks are possible out-of-the-box, or write your own pluggy hooks to go further
 - Leans heavily into SQLite
   - Introspect your crawls via ops tables exposed in Datasette
 - Uses lightweight, fast libraries